-Algeria beats Ivory Coast on penalties to make semis
+Madagascar’s dream over, Tunisia and Algeria into semis

 Bounedjah was substituted in the second half and spent the rest of the game in tears on the bench, fearing his miss had cost Algeria a place in the last four.

-It didn’t, and Algeria still has the chance to win a second African title and first since 1990.
+It didn’t, and Algeria still has the chance to win its second African title and first since 1990.

-Algeria will play Nigeria in Sunday’s semifinals.
-Senegal is the other team already in the semis and will face the winner of the last quarter between Tunisia and Madagascar.

 More AP soccer: https://apnews.com/apf-Soccer and https://twitter.com/AP_Sports